drdn/openRefine/200206-openrefine.md

 2. Select "Akshantala Enterprises" and "Society of Pharmaceutical Technocrats"
 3. To select multiple values in the facet use the `include` link that appears to the right of the facet
 4. See that the Titles for these are all in uppercase
-5. Click the dropdown menu on the Title columm
+5. Click the dropdown menu on the Title column
 6. Choose `Edit cells -> Transform...`
 7. In the expression box type `value.toTitlecase()`
 8. In the Preview pane under `value.toTitlecase()` you can see what the effect of running this will be